allenlin90/jb-engine/README.md

 ### Step 2
 This second step focuses on retrieving and managing data via a public API.

-- [ ] Make an API call to this URL [https://newsapi.org/v2/top-headlines?country=us&apiKey=API_KEY](https://newsapi.org/v2/top-headlines?country=us&apiKey=API_KEY) to get the latest headlines from different sources
+- [x] Make an API call to this URL [https://newsapi.org/v2/top-headlines?country=us&apiKey=API_KEY](https://newsapi.org/v2/top-headlines?country=us&apiKey=API_KEY) to get the latest headlines from different sources
-- [ ] Display the headlines in the UI
+- [x] Display the headlines in the UI
-- [ ] Make another API call to this URL [https://newsapi.org/v2/sources?apiKey=API_KEY](https://newsapi.org/v2/sources?apiKey=API_KEY) to get the list of sources
+- [x] Make another API call to this URL [https://newsapi.org/v2/sources?apiKey=API_KEY](https://newsapi.org/v2/sources?apiKey=API_KEY) to get the list of sources
 - [ ] Allow the user to select a source to display the filtered headlines
 - [ ] Add a search bar to be able to fetch and display only headlines with the included text.
-You will call this URL [https://newsapi.org/v2/top-headlines?q=SEARCH_TEXT&apiKey=API_KEY](https://newsapi.org/v2/top-headlines?q=SEARCH_TEXT&apiKey=API_KEY) , Please note the api should be called as and when the user types or press the key.
+You will call this URL [https://newsapi.org/v2/top-headlines?q=SEARCH_TEXT&apiKey=API_KEY](https://newsapi.org/v2/top-headlines?q=SEARCH_TEXT&apiKey=API_KEY), Please note the api should be called as and when the user types or press the key.
 - [x] Add a spinner when the headlines are fetching
 - [ ] Make a wrong API call to this URL [https://newsapi.org/v2/sources?apiKey](https://newsapi.org/v2/sources?apiKey) and display an error message
 - [x] Use Vuex for the state management